MikalDev/cf_steamworks_plus/README.md

 - If you want to use the KeepBest method for the leaderboard, create it with the descending score option (if you change it later after you create it, it may not work)
 - Uploading scores is rate limited / throttled, so if you see updates failing to take effect this may be why (learned it the hard way): https://partner.steamgames.com/doc/api/ISteamUserStats#UploadLeaderboardScore
 - The result is returned as a JSON string array which can be parsed by the C3 JSON object.

+# Testing
+Use the webiew2 remote viewing option, so you don't to rebuild and export each time.
+This has been tested with project and adddon (JS) changes, but not changes to the dll (C++).

 # Release notes
 - 1.0.0 original release